shopware/docs/guides/installation/from-scratch.md

 ## Next steps

 You're all set now!
 Now that you got a running Shopware installation, why not start with your first very own plugin?
-Please refer to \[PLACEHOLDER-LINK: Plugin base guide\] for a nice starting point.
+Please refer to the [Plugin base guide](../plugins/plugins/plugin-base-guide.md) for a nice starting point.